gcccheng/oogway/index.md

 Contribution: Designed and implemented GitOps workflows using Argo CD, connecting GitHub branches to Kubernetes namespaces for automated deployments.
 Built Helm-based reusable templates and structured repositories for dynamic environments, and implemented RBAC and project isolation for security.
 Worked with development teams to define deployment flows and ensure smooth integration.

 Value Created: Established a flexible and automated deployment pipeline aligned with GitOps, enabling developers to deploy code seamlessly across environments.
 Improved deployment speed, consistency, and security, and reduced operational overhead by shifting to self-service workflows.

 `project`
+**Implementing Ceph Storage Integration for OpenShift**

+Description: The client required a scalable and highly available storage backend to support stateful workloads running on OpenShift.
+I worked on deploying and integrating a Ceph-based storage solution to provide reliable Persistent Volume provisioning for the platform.

+Contribution: Deployed and configured a Ceph cluster to serve as the storage backend for OpenShift, ensuring high availability and replication across nodes.
+Integrated Ceph with OpenShift via StorageClasses and dynamic PVC provisioning to support stateful applications.
+Performed validation of read/write performance, redundancy, and failure recovery scenarios.
+Documented operational procedures, including node replacement, OSD recovery, monitoring, and capacity planning.

+Value Created: Dlivered a production-ready storage foundation for OpenShift workloads, enabling the platform to run databases, message queues, and other stateful services reliably.
+Improved resilience and reduced operational risk through automated failover and self-healing storage capabilities.

+`project`
 **Building Infrastructure Monitoring System(ongoing)(sole role)**